Your Directors are pleased to present 50th Annual Report and Audited FinancialStatements for the Financial Year ended 31st March 2019.

 11. LOANS GUARANTEES OR INVESTMENTS

-There were no loans guarantees or investments made by the Company exceeding the limitas specified under Section 186 of the Companies Act 2013 during the year under review andparticulars of loans given investments made guarantees given and securities providedunder Schedule V of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements)Regulations 2015 along with the purpose for which the loan or guarantee are provided inNote No. 11 & 13 of the Standalone Financial Statement.
+There were no loans guarantees or investments made by the Company exceeding the limitas specified under Section 186 of the Companies Act 2013 during the year under review andparticulars of loans given investments made guarantees given and securities providedunder Schedule V of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 along with the purpose for which the loan or guarantee are provided inNote No. 11 & 13 of the standalone financial statement.

 Attention of the members is drawn to the disclosure of Related Party Transactions setout in Note No.41 of the standalone financial statements forming integral part of thisAnnual Report.

 13. AUDITORS Statutory Auditors